jkenton/data_analysis/Business Task and Stakeholders.md

 RESULTS

 One fairly clear difference between casual and member riders was seen in the difference of average ride duration.
-Whereas the members were fairly consistent in their average usage as a group (12 mins and 29 seconds, plus or minus two minutes), casual riders made longer rides on average (28 mins and 40 seconds, plus or minus four minutes)
+Whereas the members were fairly consistent in their average usage as a group (12 mins and 29 seconds, plus or minus two minutes), casual riders made longer rides on average (28 mins and 40 seconds, plus or minus four minutes).
+This difference was consistent for every month.

 month-month differences